domaincheck/wordpress-plugin/readme.txt

 == Changelog ==

+= 1.0.8 =
+* Added setting the domain and SSL owner!
+Use the Screen Options to show the column in the table views.
+* Improved PHP 5.3.x compatibility
+* Improved updating functionality

 = 1.0.7 =
 * Bulk actions added!
 Bulk delete, bulk watch start, and bulk watch stop.
+This feature provided by donations from [Artemis IT](http://artemisit.com).

 = 1.0.6 =
 * Improved handling of URLs during SSL checks